toxtli/AutomEditor/README.md

 ![Alt text](/frontend/img/logo.png "AutomEditor logo")

 # AutomEditor
 AutomEditor is an AI based video editor that helps video bloggers to remove bloopers automatically.
-It uses a multimodal spatio-temporal blooper recognition and localization model by using feature fusion from face, body gestures (skelethon), emotions progression, and audio features
+It uses multimodal spatio-temporal blooper recognition and localization approaches.
+The models were trained in keras and integrate feature fusion techniques from face, body gestures (skelethon), emotions progression, and audio features

 ## Instructions